Things you can buy:

 Preface

-The astronomy that will unfold in the sky directly over the Maya on the winter solstice of 2012 is the key to understanding why the Maya restart their calendar on this exact day.
+The astronomy that will unfold in the sky over the Maya on the winter solstice of 2012 is the key to understanding why the Maya restart their calendar on this exact day.
 Almost all calendars are based on astronomy and it appears that this is also true for the Maya calendar, although in a rather spectacular way!
 And it is important to point out right up front that this astronomy presents no danger to us at all.
 We are not going to fall into a black hole or be inundated with a high level of cosmic rays.
 In my view, this rare astronomical event will not cause anything unusual to happen to us at all.
 And yet it is my opinion that the Maya's timeless message of rebirth potentially leads us onto an exceptionally rewarding path of self-discovery but that is a subject for another time.

 I used a popular astronomy program called “The Sky” to examine the astronomy of 2012 and with this software, I created what are called “screenshots” and the most important one is shown above.
 While I did add labels and text to this screenshot, I did not edit the image in any significant way.
-In this screenshot, we see that the sun will be in the middle of the dark rift, the Maya birth canal, on the day of the winter solstice.
+In the above screenshot, we see that the sun will be in front of the middle of the dark rift, the Maya birth canal, on the day of the winter solstice.
 In just a few minutes, I will go over why this day can be said to contain the triple rebirth of the sun.
 We also see that there are four planets forming the horizontal crossbar of the sacred tree and the sun is virtually exactly in the middle of these planets.
-This is also quite significant as to why the Maya picked this exact day to restart their calendar.
+This is also quite significant as to why the Maya picked this precise day to restart their calendar.

 To understand this better, let's go over it a little bit at a time.
 We will be using the viewpoint of Izapa, Mexico, the birthplace of the Maya Long Count calendar.
 I think that it is crucial to investigate 2012 from the viewpoint of the Maya themselves but this point is often overlooked by other researchers.
 Yes, the actual location of the Maya on the surface of the earth is important when examining the astronomy and in addition to that, their cultural viewpoint is also very important.
 Both the calendar and the Maya's timeless metaphorical stories about transformation and rebirth have an astronomical basis and this is why understanding the astronomy can be so helpful.